-PEOPLE V. MEDINA, MERANDA DAWN- Defendant was convicted of a felony violation of Health and Safety Code section 11378, Possession of Drugs for Sales.
-Defendant was sentenced to a split sentence of 1 year state prison and 3 years of Mandatory Supervision.
-This case was prosecuted by DDA Coffey with assistance from Glenn County Sheriff's Office Deputy Sheldon.
+PEOPLE V. MARQUEZ, NIKKI- Defendant was previously convicted of a felony violation of Penal Code section 4573.5, Possession of Drugs in Jail and was found in violation of probation for the 7th time.
+Defendant was sentenced to 16 months jail and probation was terminated.
+This case was prosecuted by DDA Coffey with assistance from Glenn County Probation Officer Permann.

-PEOPLE V. MILLER, JESSE- Defendant was convicted of a felony violation of Penal Code sections 594(b)(1), Vandalism Over $400 and 29805, Felon in Possession of a Firearm.
-Defendant was sentenced to 3 years 8 months state prison.
-This case was prosecuted by DA Stewart with assistance from Glenn County Sheriff's Department Deputies Snider, Corbin, Francis, Branson, Thompson, Ramirez, and Ayres.
+PEOPLE V. TORRES, JACOB- Defendant was convicted of a felony violation of Penal Code sections 211/212.5(a) Home Invasion Robbery and 459 First Degree Burglary.
+Defendant was sentenced to 6 years in state prison.
+The case was prosecuted by DA Stewart with assistance from Orland Police Sgt.
+Johnson and Officer Andrade.

 PEOPLE V. DENIZ, CHRISTOPHER- Defendant was convicted of a misdemeanor violation of Penal Code sections 243(e)(1), Domestic Battery and previously convicted of 459, Second Degree Burglary, and Health and Safety code section 11550(a), Under the Influence of a Controlled Substance, Business and Professions Code section 4060, Possession of a Controlled Substance without a Prescription.
 Defendant was found in violation for the 7th time and 3rd time on two prior misdemeanor cases.
 Defendant was sentenced to 664 days in jail and probation was terminated.
 The case was prosecuted by DDA Coffey with assistance from Glenn County Sheriff's OfficeDeputy Thompson.